Please read this carefully because it sets out the terms of a legally binding agreement between you and the Financial Times Limited (“FT”).

 This Is Africa : if you are an unregistered user you can view at least one article, if you are a registered user, you can view all standard articles.
 If you have subscription you can view all of our articles.

 Analyse Africa : this is a subscription-only database so you may only view the FT Content on this website once you have subscribed, although a free trial is available.

 Global Risk Regulator : this is a subscription-only product so you may only view the FT Content on this website once you have subscribed, although a free sample issue is available.

 From time to time we may invite specific groups of users to access certain sections of the FT Websites which may be the same as or different to the access given under the subscription.

 Permitted Use : All FT Content belongs to FT or its licensors who own all intellectual property rights (including copyright and database rights) in the FT Content and any selection or arrangement of the FT Content.
-“FT” and “Financial Times” are registered trade marks and you may not use them without written permission from FT.
+“FT” and “Financial Times” are registered trade marks and you may not use them or any other trade marks, trade names, logos or other branding of the FT Websites (whether registered or not) without written permission from FT.
 You can do the following:

 On condition that you do not create a Substitute (as defined below), you may also do the following:

 We define a Substitute as a product or service that reduces the need for users or other third parties to pay for FT Content directly, or which creates revenue from the FT Content to the detriment of FT’s own ability to generate revenues from that content.